fortyoneplustwo/timestamp/README.md

 A note-taking Vue app that allows you to synchronize the audio recording to your notes using timestamps.

 ## Motivation
 To build a free, cross-platform web application that synchronizes recorded audio with typed notes.
-This tool is particular useful when note taking during lectures, presentations and interviews.
+This tool is particulary useful when note taking during lectures, presentations and interviews.

 ## Features
 - Hitting \<Return\> for a new line clears the text in the editor and adds the new note to the page together with its timestamp.